carolinegbowski/BytePhase1/Week 3/Modules/Exercises/W4D1Exercise.md

-# Exercise on Functional programming and Stacks/Queues
+# Exercise on Functional programming

 **You are not allowed using recursion or loops.
 Only use map, filter or reduce**